toolness/justfix-interview-ts-fun/README.md

 You can also run `npm start -- --help` for more information.

+## Motivation

+This experiment uses a combination of strong typing and functional programming paradigms to separate the interview logic from any specific communication medium--SMS, Web, et cetera--and ensure a reliable user experience that can be easily tested and iterated upon.

+That said, it might also be a terrible idea.
+We'll see.

 ## Development

 Aside from Node JS, this project uses [TypeScript][], so